 Disneyland Resort is located in Anaheim, Southern California, about an hour outside of downtown Los Angeles by car.
 The entire resort comprises the following:

-In the surrounding area—within walking distance—there are also countless hotels, stores, and restaurants that are not directly affiliated with Disney.
+In the surrounding area—within walking distance—there are also countless hotels, stores, and restaurants that are not operated by Disney.

 Overview of the Theme Parks